Wisdom Teeth Removal

 Wisdom teeth normally try to erupt during the late teens or early twenties by which time the rest of the adult teeth are already in position so there is often insufficient room for them to come through properly.
 As a result they may not be able to erupt at all, or they will only partially erupt and are more prone towards infection and decay as food and bacteria can easily become trapped around the partially emerged tooth.
 When this happens wisdom teeth are referred to as being impacted.

-Regular digital dental x-rays enable dentists at both Swansea Dental Practice and Advance Family Dental to keep an eye on your wisdom teeth.
+Regular digital dental x-rays enable dentists at Swansea Dental Practice to keep an eye on your wisdom teeth.
 We will only recommend their extraction if they cannot erupt properly.

 What is the Procedure for Removing Wisdom Teeth?